the-gigi/gigi-zone/content/posts/2024/11/auto-web-login-part-3/index.md

 TamperMonkey can manipulate the DOM of a web page, but it can't close tabs.
 For that, we need to use a different tool like AppleScript.
-But, to effectively close the correct tab, we still need to execute Javascript dynamically on the active tab from within the Applescript.
+But, to effectively close the correct tab, we still need to execute Javascript dynamically on the active tab from within the AppleScript.

 That was fun.
 We had monkeys 🐒 , snakes 🐍, and apples 🍎.
 We automated the entire SSO workflow.
 We can now sit back and relax 🍹 while all our web login needs are taken care of by the automation  Or